muratkeremozcan/next-app-mosh/notes.md

 We still have to spot-use client components, because server components cannot:

-- Listen to browser events
+- Listen to browser events, or access browser APIs
-- Access browser APIs
 - Maintain state
 - Use effects